 Ways to Increase Natural Melatonin Levels

-- Try to keep artificial light to the minimum in the evenings.
+- Try to keep artificial light to a minimum in the evenings.

 - Blue light blocks Melatonin from being produced.
-Try to avoid LED light exposure from bulbs, computer screens, cell phones and televisions closer to bedtime.
+Avoid LED light exposure from bulbs, computer screens, cell phones, and televisions closer to bedtime.

 - Being exposed to bright sunlight during the day increases the production of Melatonin at night.

 - Eat Melatonin-rich foods such as cherries, goji berries, walnuts, almonds, pineapple, tomatoes, bananas, and oranges.

 - A warm bath in the evening will relax your body and help with Melatonin levels.
 As cortisol levels decrease, Melatonin levels increase.

 - Reduce WIFi and EMF at night.
 Exposure to these at night may decrease Melatonin levels.
 Switch your Wifi off at night.
 Switch off all cell phones and computers at night.